qrvey/partner-portal/docs-v2/composer/automation/overview-of-automation.md

 ---
-id: flows
+id: overview-of-automation
-title: Flow Overview
+title: Overview of Automation
-sidebar_label: Flow Overview
+sidebar_label: Overview of Automation
 ---

 <div style={{textAlign: "justify"}}>

-Flow is a series of components that work together to perform a task.
+A flow is a series of components that work together to perform a task.
 They can be used to automate just about anything in Qrvey Composer, adding power and flexibility to your applications.
-In this article, we’ll discuss the main components of a workflow and explain how to create one.
+This article discusses the main components of a flow and how to create one.

 ## Component Types
 Workflows are built from the following types of components: